Z-Zheng/pytorch-change-models/README.md

 ### License
-This project is under the CC-BY-NC 4.0 license.
+This project is under the Apache 2.0 License.
 See [LICENSE](https://github.com/Z-Zheng/pytorch-change-models/blob/main/LICENSE) for details.

+If you find it useful in your work — whether in research, demos, products, or educational materials — we’d love to hear from you!

+Sharing your use case helps us:

+📌 Understand real-world impact

+📣 Highlight your work in our future talks or papers

+🚀 Improve future versions of this project

+📬 Please drop us a short message at: zhuozheng@cs.stanford.edu
+Feel free to include a brief description, your institution/company, a link to your work (if available), or any suggestions.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Z-Zheng/pytorch-change-models)